Brisbane Clearway Action Plan - Keeping Brisbane Moving

 Project benefits

-• Improved traffic flow: By removing on-street parking during times of high traffic volume, the clearway will help maintain a consistent flow of traffic.
-This will reduce congestion and improve travel times.
+• Improved traffic flow: by removing on-street parking during times of high traffic volume, the extended clearway will help maintain a consistent flow of traffic.
+This will ease congestion and improve travel times.

-• Efficient public transport: It will help the movement of public transport vehicles such as buses.
-By keeping the road clear, public transport services can operate more efficiently, reducing delays and improving reliability.
+• Efficient public transport: by keeping the road clear, public transport services, such as buses, can move more efficiently, reducing delays and improving reliability.

-• Improved pedestrian and cyclist safety: Less on-street parking means improved visibility for active road users.
+• Improved pedestrian and cyclist safety: reducing on-street parking means improved visibility for active road users.
 This will help reduce the risk of collisions and provide a safer environment for pedestrians and cyclists.

 More information